Anthony Bowens

-Anthony Bowens (born December 18, 1990) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a former one-time AEW World Tag Team Champion and one-time and longest reigning AEW World Trios Champion as a former member of The Acclaimed.
+Anthony Bowens is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Opps.
+He is a former one-time AEW World Tag Team Champion and one-time AEW World Trios Champion as a former member of The Acclaimed.

 Early life

 Bowens was born in Nutley, New Jersey.
 He attended Nutley High School and Montclair State University.
 He played baseball "for eleven years", including at Montclair State and Seton Hall University, playing two seasons each for the Pirates and Red Hawks.
 He was discovered by professional wrestler Santino Marella, who asked him whether he had ever thought about professional wrestling.
 He went on to train under Pat Buck.

 Professional wrestling career

-Early career (2012–2016)
+Early career (2016–2020)

-Bowens started training in 2012 and made his professional wrestling debut in 2013.
+Bowens made his professional wrestling debut in 2016.
 On the December 21, 2016 episode of WWE NXT, Bowens and John Ortagun faced The Authors of Pain (Akam and Rezar) in a tag team match.
 Bowens suffered a concussion during the match when Ortagun was dropped onto Bowens' head.